How to Cancel a Renters Insurance Policy

 Assess the offers and inquire about potential refunds

 Before you make a final decision to cancel your policy, assess if other options offered by your provider are more viable than cancellation.
-Ask if you can get a refund if you decide to proceed with the cancellation of your renters insurance.
+Ask if you can get a refund if you decide to cancel.

 Check specific cancellation policies and deadlines

 Inquire about your provider's cancellation policies and deadlines.
-If, based on this information, you determine that terminating your policy is the best course of action, follow through with the cancellation.
+If you determine that terminating your policy is the best course of action, follow through with the cancellation.

 Considerations Before Canceling a Renters Insurance Policy

-Before canceling your renters insurance policy, start by assessing your current circumstances — if you no longer rent the property, have moved to a different location or found an alternative insurance solution, it might be the right time to cancel.
+Before canceling your renters insurance policy, start by assessing your current circumstances.
+It might be time to cancel if you no longer rent the property, have moved to a different location or found an alternative insurance solution.

-Keep in mind that, depending on the circumstances, terminating your policy could leave you vulnerable to unexpected losses and damage.
-MoneyGeek outlined factors to take into consideration for some of the most common policy cancellation scenarios to help you determine if terminating your policy is best.
+Depending on the circumstances, terminating your policy could leave you vulnerable to unexpected losses and damage.
+Consider these factors for some of the most common policy cancellation scenarios to help you determine if terminating your policy is best.

 rentPapers icon